notYuriy/YayOS/README.md

 The API provided by the system is extremely simple.
 Programs can print to serial port, duplicate (similarly to fork), terminate, yield, and get system info (similarly to uname).

-The "/bin/init" program was assembled from the following code, that illustrates how to use system calls.
+The "/bin/init" program was assembled from the following code

 ```nasm
 bits 64